The Complete Guide to Taro Milk Tea and Why It’s So Popular

 What does taro taste like?

-Taro has a mildly sweet, nutty, and creamy flavor often compared to vanilla with hints of coconut.
+Taro has a mildly sweet, nutty, and creamy flavour often compared to vanilla with hints of coconut.
 Its subtle sweetness makes it pair perfectly with milk, giving taro milk tea its signature smooth and dessert-like taste.

 What is taro made of?